Discover The Big You

 -

-Usually conducted in my office in Suwanee, GA, the main goal of the initial assessment is to understand your problem or concerns, as well as exacerbating circumstances, such as family of origin issues, past trauma, or medical conditions that might be exacerbating your ability to cope.
+Usually conducted in my office in Suwanee, GA, the main goal of the initial assessment is to understand what's keeping you stuck in the little you, as well as circumstances such as family of origin issues, past trauma, or medical conditions that might be affecting your ability to connect with your authentic self.

 -

-Obtain relevant information, which may include: health, relationships, self-care, stress level, and current coping skills.
+Obtain relevant information about your health, relationships, self-care, stress level, and current coping skills.

 Follow up Sessions